Curriculum

 Recording

-Once children have finished the RWI programme, they record their reading learning in books.
+Once children have finished the UL&S programme, they record their reading learning in books.
 These are marked in line with the school marking policy.

 Work/reading events will also be documented through Seesaw and Facebook.